 DEXA (Dual Energy X-ray Absortiometry) scanning

 Cardio Studies including Electrocardiogram, Holter Monitor and Echocardiogram

 Walk-In X-rays are available at both of our locations – CDC 10th Ave and CDC Northside -7500 Veterans Pkwy, Suite C.

 • Are x-rays safe?

 X-rays are a type of electromagnetic radiation that are invisible and create no sensation when they pass through the body.
-Special care is taken by CDC/CDC on Comer technologists during x-ray exams to ensure maximum safety for the patient.
+Special care is taken by CDC/CDC Northside technologists during x-ray exams to ensure maximum safety for the patient.
 Women should always inform their doctor or diagnostic imaging specialist if there is any possibility of being pregnant.

 • What should I expect during an x-ray exam?